landonma/Data-Management-Templates-Project/Implementation_Template/Implementation_Template_Example.md

 Members of the Project that were involved in data generation will be offered co-authorship to papers that make use of their data.
 This offer is required for any publications with data that is formally unpublished.
 After the first publication of a dataset this convention is not mandatory but is highly encouraged for the two years following the project's completion.
 Co-authorship will require participation in the interpretation of the data, writing, or critical review of the manuscript, approval of the final manuscript.
 The offer for co-authorship may be accepted or declined.
 When students (PhD or masters) accept co-authorship, the initiators of the article will commit to provide support and mentorship to the student, so that their role can be meaningful.

-Datasets will be published separately from the research in a repository on OSU's Scholars Archive.
-Members of the Project with a significant data management contribution will be listed as co-authors in the data publication.
-Every member of the Project that makes use of the published datasets will cite the dataset and list it in the reference list in their publications.

 When possible, publications will be made in journals that use the CRediT authorship taxonomy (http://docs.casrai.org/CRediT) or similar.
 The roles of each of the members of the Project involved in data management will be documented using the appropriate roles.
 Members of the Project involved in data analysis will be acknowledged in the acknowledgment section in papers and publications. 󠄀

 ## Data Archival

+Datasets will be published separately from the research in a repository on OSU's Scholars Archive.
+Members of the Project with a significant data management contribution will be listed as co-authors in the data publication.
+Every member of the Project that makes use of the published datasets will cite the dataset and list it in the reference list in their publications.
+Some datasets may wait until after the initial publication containing the results before being uploaded.

 ## Roles and Responsibilities
 Rationale: Data management takes time and effort.
 In order to not oversee any important data management action, it should be clear to all the members of the team who is responsible for each of them.

 #### Role definitions:
-**Principal Investigator (PI):** as designated by the funder.
-If there is no funder or the funder does not designate the principal investigator, it will be a faculty member.
+**Principal Investigator (PI):**
 Bethany Barnard is the PI and will coordinate with all of the separate parts.

 **Faculty Investigator:**